Give someone the gift of relaxation with these 11 wellness and self-care products

-2020 has been… a challenge—for us, for you, for literally everyone you know and then some.
+2020 has been . . . a challenge—for us, for you, for literally everyone you know and then some.
 Google Trends reported an all-time high in searches for “self-care” in May, and over the past year, we’ve made it our mission to find wellness services, tools, and products that actually do something.
 (Reader: We’ve found a lot.)

 Self-care is more than just carving out time, it’s finding the things that work for you in the way you need them to.
 Everyone is bound to have a unique definition of wellness, but for the sake of one less thing to stress over, we’ve rounded up our favorite self-care gifts that should satisfy most names on your holiday checklist.